YasirHasn9/dive-into-TS/README.md

 what do we care about types ?
 allows for the ts compiler to analyze our code for errors and also helps other engineers to know what values are flowing around the codebase

+what is type ?
+shortcut to refer to different properties and functions that a value has

+## type annotations and type inference

+type annotations tells the ts what type of value a variable refer to. type inference ts tries to figure out what type of value a variable refer to, automatically to summarize them: annotation done by the us inference done by the ts